 Red and gold dominate the stunning Teo Chew Temple.
 Vietnamese culture is a cornerstone of Houston, so visiting this Buddhist temple is a must in order to get a comprehensive understanding of the city.

 Seemingly hidden from the rest of the world, the Kickerillo-Mischer Preserve is a slice of country in the vast city of Houston.
-You can explore the trails, fish, and kayak, making it a perfect visit for the summer.
+You can explore the trails, go fish or kayak, which makes the area a perfect destination for the summer.

 If you want a comprehensive look at the history of Texas, Glenwood Cemetery is a good place to start.
 The namesake of Hobby Airport and the last president of the Republic of Texas are buried there.
 Nestled in River Oaks, this cemetery opened in 1871.

 Here is where many engagements have taken place and countless pictures for Christmas cards and selfies have been taken.
 Marvel at the three-story wall of water after doing some shopping at the Galleria.

-A staple of whimsical Houston landmarks, the Beer Can House became what it is today in the 1960s thanks to John Milkovisch.
-When asked why he started putting flattened beer cans on his house, covering the lawn in cement, Milkovisch responded, “I got sick of mowing the grass.”
+A staple whimsical Houston landmark, the Beer Can House became what it is today in the 1960s, thanks to John Milkovisch.
+When asked why he started putting flattened beer cans on his house and covering the lawn in cement, Milkovisch responded, “I got sick of mowing the grass.”

 After a day of rambling down 19th Street, seeing a show at the Heights Theater is the perfect way to end the day.
 Featuring local musicians and famous stars, this theater provides an intimate space for every audience.

-This church received a lot of attention after the recent passing of former first lady Barbara Bush.
+This church received a lot of attention after the passing of former first lady Barbara Bush.
 St. Martin’s was her home church and where her touching funeral was held.
-The largest Episcopal church in the United States, St. Martin’s covers seven acres and has spires that are 188 feet high.
+The largest Episcopal church in the United States, St. Martin’s covers 7 acres (3ha) and has spires that are 188 feet (57m) high.

 Incredible shopping awaits you on 19th Street in the charming Heights neighborhood, which was developed in 1890.
-Just a few include Emerson Rose, AG Antiques, Casa Ramirez, and Manready Mercantile, to name but a few.
+Shops include Emerson Rose, AG Antiques, Casa Ramirez and Manready Mercantile, to name but a few.